Employee Continuing Education Program

 - An employee who is completing their program at the end of a spring semester, first quarter, or second quarter will receive up to one half ($2,625.00) of the maximum calendar year limit.

 Washington and Lee University will comply with IRS rules regarding taxation of tuition reimbursement funds.
 (The Internal Revenue Code Sec.
 127 allows employees to receive up to $5,250 of tax-free tuition assistance in a calendar year.
 Tuition assistance in excess of $5,250 will be reported as taxable income.
 Employees receiving tax-free tuition assistance may not claim the amount of tax-free assistance as a tax credit when filing income tax returns.
 Please consult with your tax advisor for further clarification.

 - Employees interested in pursuing degrees should apply for financial aid first.
 Requests for funds from the University's Employee Continuing Education Program will be offset by loans, grants and other financial aid.

 - Employees wishing to apply for funds should discuss their professional goals with their supervisors and seek out departmental funds first.

-- Employees interested in participating in the Employee Continuing Education Program must complete and submit the Pre-Approval Form to their Supervisor and appropriate Vice President or Dean for approval.
+- Employees interested in participating in the Employee Continuing Education Program must complete and submit the Pre-Approval Form, and must request that their Supervisor complete a form supporting the request.

 Funding Request Process